cosmos/ibc/spec/ics-007-tendermint-client/README.md

 ### Consensus state

-The Tendermint client tracks the validator set & commitment root for all previously verified consensus states (these can be pruned after awhile).
+The Tendermint client tracks the timestamp (block time), validator set, and commitment root for all previously verified consensus states (these can be pruned after awhile).

 ```typescript
 interface ConsensusState {